darklang/dark/docs/eventsV2.md

 ## Definitions

-- `emit` adding an event to the queue from a Cron handler or the `emit` function
+- `emit`: adding an event to the queue from a Cron handler or the `emit` function
 - `event`: refers to the Dark value `emit`ed into the queue and the metadata around it (including what you might call a "job" or "message" in other systems).
 We say we "run the event" when we execute it, or "retry the event" if we requeue it.